Scandit/data-capture-documentation/versioned_docs/version-6.28.0/symbology-properties.md

 ### Codabar

 The number of symbols corresponds to the number of digits in the code, plus the start and end symbols.
-Example: the code c “A2334253D” has a symbol count of 7 + 2 = 9.
+Example: the code “A2334253D” has a symbol count of 7 + 2 = 9.

 ### Code 11